romene/Naturaily-netlify/_posts/2018-07-10-how-collectivity-changes-the-lives-of-african-people.md

   In this interview with Maxime Rouve, PM at Collectivity, we will take a deeper look at how Collectivity, with our help, improves the lives of African people.
 tags:
-  - collectivity
+  - Collectivity
-  - interview
+  - Interview
-  - naturaily client
+  - Naturaily Client
 ---
 A while back, I've had the pleasure of interviewing Maxime Rouve, the Project Manager at Collectivity.
 In this post we are going to take a deeper look at how Collectivity, Naturaily's client, improves the lives of African people by allowing experts to share their opinions on certain collaborative projects.